 Although you could take pretty much any tent to a festival, some options are more suitable than others.
 Today's best backpacking tents are small and light, but aren't built for socialising, and while the best pop up tents might be a quick and easy solution, go too basic and you risk an uncomfortable stay.
+Some of the best inflatable tents (opens in new tab) can be a good option, but it's important to think about which one will work best (and don't forget the pump!).

 What you absolutely don't want to do is buy the cheapest tent you can find and then abandon it on-site.
 That's seriously not cool.
 Instead you should aim for a mid-range tent that'll last you a good while, giving you decent quality and as much space as you need; not only will it see you through any number of festivals, it'll also work as a weekend camping option for the rest of the year.
 Read on for our pick of the best festival tents to buy now, or hop to the bottom for more buying advice.
 Alternatively, for a wider selection of options, head straight to our general best tent guide.